Dinner Recipes

 How Can I Make This Chili Vegetarian?

-Simply skip the ground beef and add extra beans or lentils for protein.
-You can also add diced mushrooms for a meaty texture and sauté them with the onions and peppers.
+Skip the ground beef and add extra beans or lentils for protein.
+For a “meaty” bite, sauté diced mushrooms with the onions and peppers before adding liquids.

 What’s the Best Way to Store Leftovers?

-Let the chili cool completely, then store it in an airtight container in the fridge for up to 4 days.
+Cool completely, then refrigerate in an airtight container for up to 4 days.
 Reheat gently on the stove or in the microwave, stirring occasionally.
+Add a splash of broth if it’s too thick.

 Can I Freeze Spicy Southwest Chili?

-Absolutely!
-Chili freezes well.
-Portion it into freezer-safe containers or bags and freeze for up to 3 months.
-Thaw overnight in the fridge before reheating.
+Absolutely.
+Portion into freezer-safe containers or bags and freeze up to 3 months.
+Thaw overnight in the fridge, then reheat slowly on the stove, adjusting seasoning to taste.

 Leave a Comment